PreciousDipe/Terraform-Netlify-Resume-Deploy/README.md

       ```bash
       terraform login
       ```
-    - Make sure you have a workspace named `netlify-ws` in your Terraform Cloud organization (`resumechallenge_devops_projects`).
+    - Make sure you have a workspace created `your-worspace-name` in your Terraform Cloud organization (`org-name`).

 3.  **Configure Environment Variables:**
     The Terraform configuration requires two sensitive variables: your Netlify token and your GitHub token.
-It's recommended to set these as environment variables in your Terraform Cloud workspace.
+It's recommended to set these as terraform variables in your Terraform Cloud workspace.

-    - `TF_VAR_netlify_token`: Your Netlify personal access token.
-    - `TF_VAR_github_token`: Your GitHub personal access token.

-    Alternatively, you can create a `terraform.tfvars` file in the `terraform` directory, but **do not commit this file to version control**.

     ```hcl
-    # terraform/terraform.tfvars

     netlify_token = "your_netlify_token"
     github_token  = "your_github_token"
     ```